Urethane Foam Pillow: 5 Key Differences from Memory

 Off-Gassing and Chemical Concerns

 As synthetic products, urethane foam pillows can sometimes release volatile organic compounds (VOCs), especially when new.
 This “off-gassing” can manifest as a distinct chemical smell, which typically dissipates over time.
 In some sensitive individuals, these VOCs might cause respiratory irritation or allergic reactions.
-Furthermore, due to the flammability of polyurethane, some manufacturers historically incorporated chemical fire retardants, which can pose additional health concerns.
+Due to the flammability of polyurethane, some manufacturers historically incorporated chemical fire retardants, which can pose additional health concerns.

 Variability in Quality and Lifespan